 Help!
 I’ve fallen in love with Brussels sprouts and can’t get up.
-And now I’m going to bring you down with me!
+Learn how to make Brussels sprouts more delicious and you’ll love them too.

 I hated Brussels sprouts as a kid.
 Despised them.
 Loathed them.
 You could beg and plead, offer me bribes but I would keep my mouth shut.
 Those little green cabbages were not my friends.

 It wasn’t until I attended culinary school that I fell in love with them, caramelized green and golden, dripping with bacon and sweet, sweet cranberries.

 So, how can you fall in love with Brussels Sprouts too?
 We’ve got 13 things ways to make Brussels sprouts taste better than ever.

 Ways To Make Brussels Sprouts More Delicious

 Brussels sprouts are known for having a bitter flavor.
 Using a bit of fat either when cooking or just before serving can help remove some of that.
 Well, it doesn’t remove the bitterness.
 What it does is coat the tongue (and taste buds) lightly making the bitter less easy to detect.
 Fat and bitter really play off each other well.